absent42/Aqara-Wall-Outlet-H2-UK/README.md

 ## Features
 - Individual socket & USB switching
-- Power readings for each socket (socket 1 and USB are combined for power readings, this is a hardware limitation)
+- Power readings for each socket (socket 1 and USB are combined for power readings, this is a hardware limitation), and a total for the device
-- Power usage for overall device
+- Energy usage for overall device
+- Current draw for the overall device
 - Multi-Tap function for each button, single press, double press, hold and release
 - Child lock for each button
 - LED controls